Subsidized BC Housing programs:

 Yes, the grounds are kept beautifully for our clients to enjoy.
 There are multiple gardens, patios and grassy areas throughout the community.

 There is a gently worn clothing store and a café onsite in the Community Centre.
 Otherwise, most retail needs can be met within a short walk (drug store, groceries, gifts and more).
 Physicians, dental and other services such as physiotherapy and massage are also close by.

 There is parking for residents and visitors at KinVillage, as well as parking for clients at the Community Centre.

 No, one needs to apply through the appropriate government program and meet the criteria outlined.

 Yes.
 Couples reside together in the same suite in the 3 apartment buildings (Assisted Living, Seniors’ Subsidized Housing and Independent Living programs).
-In the Long-term Residential Care Home called West Court, they are not able to share a room.
+In the Long-term Care Home called West Court, they are not able to share a room.
 Efforts are made to allow couples to reside next to or close to one-another.

 While we welcome visits from pets, they are not permitted to live in the suites.